gtfierro/home.gtf.fyi/content/posts/223p/eye-of-the-beholder.md

    - *includes* major equipment with significant components, *excluding* connection points and pipes and other details
    - *abstracts* explicit models of physical sensors and properties into *simple* I/O points that directly relate to data sources

-Following our example, here is a partial Brick model focusing on the same supply air temperature sensor:
+Following our example, here is a partial Brick model which annotates the `bldg:air-temp` property as a "supply air temperature sensor":

 ```ttl
 @prefix bldg: <urn:ex/> .